BASIC

 Units

-The unit for stresses can be defined in different ways.
-The internal calculation in winLIFE is done in N/mm2.
-If another unit for the stress is wished then you can select from the unit-list.
-Mostly PSI is used and therefore it is prepared.
+The unit of the stresses can be defined by the user in various ways.
+The internal calculation in winLIFE is carried out in N/mm2.
+If a different unit is required, this can be selected from the unit list.
+PSI is usually requested as an alternative, so that this unit is prepared.